rajjeet/csharp-coding-challenges/README.md

 1. *FindDuplicate* - Find all duplicate characters in a given string
 2. *DetectAnagram* - Find if the two input strings are anagrams
 3. *FindFirstNonRepeatingCharacter* - Finds first non-repeating character in a given string
+4. *ReverseStringIteratively* - Reverse a string using iterations
+5. *ReverseStringRecursively* - Reverse a string using recursion